-The natural morphism $A^+ \to B^+$ is almost finitely presented and almost faithfully flat by \cite[Theorem 7.9]{Sch1} (see also \cite[Theorem 10.0.9]{Bhatt-notes} for the almost {\it faithfully} flat part).
+The natural morphism $A^+_\infty \to B^+$ is almost finitely presented and almost faithfully flat by \cite[Theorem 7.9]{Sch1} (see also \cite[Theorem 10.0.9]{Bhatt-notes} for the almost {\it faithfully} flat part).
 Since $\cal{E}|_{\Spd(B, B^+)}$ is trivial, Lemma~\ref{lemma:first-properties-structure-sheaves}~\ref{lemma:first-properties-structure-sheaves-1} implies that

 In particular, it is almost flat and almost finitely presented.
-We now want to descent these properties to $\rm{H}^0\left(\Spd(A_\infty, A_\infty^+)_v, \cal{E}\right)$.
+We now want to descend these properties to $\rm{H}^0\left(\Spd(A_\infty, A_\infty^+)_v, \cal{E}\right)$.
 For this, we use Proposition~\ref{prop:properties-of-diamond} to recall that diamondification commutes with fiber products, and so

 By the proof of \cite[Proposition 6.18]{Sch0} (and Lemma~\ref{lemma:perfectoid-almost}), we see that $B^+\wdh{\otimes}_{A_\infty^+} B^+ \to (B \wdh{\otimes}_{A_\infty} B)^+$ is an almost isomorphism (while, a priori, the latter group is the integral closure of the former one inside $B \wdh{\otimes}_{A_\infty} B$).
 In particular,